nivisi/LeafyLauncher/README.md

 - Join the Telegram chat, [@leafy_launcher](https://t.me/+Y4P6JS4dqXFkMjMy);
 - Send us an email to [leafylauncher@gmail.com](mailto:leafylauncher@gmail.com).

 ## Contribution Guidelines

 Any ideas, feature requests, bug reports and PRs are welcome!
 To keep the codebase and the repo clean and structured, we created [contribution guidelines](https://github.com/nivisi/LeafyLauncher/wiki/Contribution-Guidelines).
-Take a glance at it before doing some job!
+Take a glance at it before doing anything!

 <!-- References -->
 [code-factor--badge-url]: https://www.codefactor.io/repository/github/nivisi/leafylauncher/badge?s=12760533a8fde6261b394c1023a0e4e8e3ca6a7a